SWC-OSG-Workshop/2016-01-06-UNL/novice/DHTC/06-dagman-namd.md

 files `OutFilesFromNAMD_job0.tar.gz, OutFilesFromNAMD_job1.tar.gz, OutFilesFromNAMD_job2.tar.gz,
 OutFilesFromNAMD_job3.tar.gz`.
 If the output files are not empty, the jobs are successfully completed.
 Of course, a through check up requires looking at the output results.

+Just one thing to note here, we used the `-dag` option with condor_q.
+This is a special option that tells HTCondor to do a bit more processing and to present jobs grouped by the DAG that is running them.
+It doesn't help much in our linear DAG example but with more complex DAGs, it makes it easier to see what jobs are associated with a given DAG and how much of the DAG has been completed.

 ###Parallel DAG###
 <div>